 We are subject to the reporting obligations under U.S. securities laws.
 The Securities and Exchange Commission, or SEC, as required by Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, adopted rules requiring every public company to include a management report on its internal control over financial reporting in its annual report, which contains management's assessment of the effectiveness of its internal control over financial reporting.
 In addition, an independent registered public accounting firm must report on the effectiveness of the company's internal controls over financial reporting.
 Our management identified material weaknesses in our internal controls over financial reporting in 2009 and concluded that our disclosure controls and procedures were not effective as of December 31, 2009.
 See "Item 15.
 Controls and Procedures."
 In 2010, we implemented additional controls and made improvements to existing controls to remediate these material weaknesses.
 However, we cannot assure that significant deficiencies or material weaknesses in our internal controls over financial reporting will not be identified in the future.
 Any significant deficiencies or material weaknesses in our internal controls could cause us not to meet our periodic reporting obligations in a timely manner or result in material misstatements in our financial statements.
-Significant deficiencies or material weaknesses in our internal controls over financial reporting to a decline in our share price.
+Significant deficiencies or material weaknesses in our internal controls over financial reporting could also cause investors to lose confidence in our reported financial information, leading to a decline in our share price.